Window Merchandising For Creative Window Displays

 Product and store information are two key factors, including product details, store branding and pricing.

-This information can be both observed from specific physical things (e.g. observing the design and fit of a product) and also inferred information (which may simply be implied without solid evidence, such as atmosphere and ethos).
+This information can be both observed from specific physical things (e.g. seeing the design and fit of a product) and also inferred information (which may simply be implied, such as atmosphere and ethos).

-Fig. 1 demonstrates the information types that can be acquired from window dressings.
-Consider how to present your displays in order to communicate as many as possible.
+Fig. 1, based on Sen, Block and Chandran (2002), demonstrates the information types that can be acquired from window dressings.
+Consider how you can communicate as much as possible with your display presentation.

 Corporate virtue signalling and emotional appeal